mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

 Propagation of solved equations
 """""""""""""""""""""""""""""""

-This technique exploits the fact that some of the BES equations that are generated while exploring the PBES are already solved (possibly after using the self-loop removal technique).
+This technique exploits the fact that some of the PBES equations that are generated while exploring the PBES are already solved (possibly after using the self-loop removal technique).

 We first introduce some additional notation.
 By `S_0` we denote the set of vertices that represent equations with solution `\true`, whereas `S_1` denotes the set of vertices representing equations with solution `\false`.
 Let `\pi` be a partial function that maps vertices to the PVIs they represent.
 For a set of vertices `S \subseteq V`, we define the substitution `\rho_i` as follows for all `s \in S \cap \textsf{dom}(\pi): \rho_i(\pi(s)) = \true` if `i = 0` and `\rho_i(\pi(s)) = \false` if `i = 1`.
 The union of two substitutions is again a substitution, provided that the domain of variables these substitutions range over are disjoint.